kpousti/cse15l-lab-reports/LabReport4.md

 ![four](lsoption.pdf)
 # Step 6

-After executing ls, I found a file named `test.sh`.
+After executing `ls`, I found a file named `test.sh`.
 To check the contents of the bash script using the `less` command, I used the following keystrokes:

 - Keys pressed: `less te<tab>`
-- Effect: Uses the less command to view the contents of the "Test.sh" file.
+- Effect: Uses the less command to view the contents of the `test.sh` file.
 ![four](testsh.pdf)